|

 .K.NA.EM.SEK.H.KEL.LAK.H. .MINODOR.MU.AD. .MA.EL.MA.IRE .MA.ELU.ADA.IG.

-.k. ika ikaratu to be frightened
+.k. ika ikaratu to be frightened.na ana anai brother

 a.e ahe aihezka grieving